Beijing, China

 Summer Palace bridge with 17 arches, Beijing

 It covers 716 acres [290 hectares] and most of the area is covered by lakes of which the largest is Kunming Lake.
 It is named ‘Kunming’ after a famous lake at Chang'an the great capital of China in the Tang dynasty.
-To the north-east of the lake is an area of gardens; temples and pavilions.
-‘The Bronze Pavilion’; ‘Temple of the Sea of Wisdom’; ‘Hall of Benevolence & Longevity’ and the ‘Garden of Virtue and Harmony’ are all notable buildings.
+To the north-east of the lake is an area of gardens, temples and pavilions.
+‘The Bronze Pavilion’, ‘Temple of the Sea of Wisdom’, ‘Hall of Benevolence & Longevity’ and the ‘Garden of Virtue and Harmony’ are all notable buildings within the gardens.
 A 17 arch bridge leads majestically to the Temple of the Dragon King on an island of the main Kunming Lake.

 Old Summer Palace Yuán míng yuán

 When the summer heat and dust became too much for the imperial court it moved to the fringes of Beijing.
-The Old Summer Palace, in China known as the Yuán míng Yuán Garden of Perfection and Light, lies to the east of the Summer Palace that replaced it; separated by modern development and close to Tsinghua University.
+The Old Summer Palace, in China known as the Yuán míng Yuán Garden of Perfection and Light, lies close to Tsinghua University and to the east of the Summer Palace that replaced it; separated from it by modern development.
 It is a fragment of what used to be a much larger park.

 Qing Emperor Qianlong built a number of fine palaces set among gardens, hills and lakes on the site of a 12th century park.
-In a small area in the north-east corner, because he liked to collect the unusual and exotic, he set Jesuit missionaries the task of building some stone palace facades in the latest European style.
+Because the emperor liked to collect the unusual and exotic he set aside a small area in the north-east corner for Jesuit missionaries to build stone palace facades in the latest European style.
 These palaces housed many gifts brought from Europe to ingratiate themselves with the Emperor.
 Fragments of the ornate stonework can still be seen.
 Large lakes were dug and mature trees were transported hundreds of miles at great expense to be planted in the new parks.
 It was considered superior in design and elegance to the Summer Palace.

 Beijing, Old Summer Palace, architecture, ruin